CDSoft/luax/luax/doc/luax.md

 - `$PREFIX/bin/luax-pandoc.lua`: LuaX run in a Pandoc Lua interpreter
 - `$PREFIX/lib/libluax.lua`: a pure Lua reimplementation of some LuaX libraries, usable in any Lua 5.4 or 5.5 interpreter.
-- `$PREFIX/lib/luax/*.lua`: standard LuaX library used by the LuaX compiler
-- `$PREFIX/lib/luax/luax-loader-*`: precompiled LuaX runtime used by the LuaX compiler
+- `$PREFIX/lib/libluax.xyz`: standard library and precompiled runtime used by the LuaX compiler

 ### Post installation command